An Overview for Visitors

 Notable features and landmarks have been picked out in deeper colour.
 The lilac shades, to the west of the River Hull, and to the east of Dansom Lane to the right of the map, can be discounted for our purposes.
 Our area of concern is that pale yellow area in the centre, which stretches right down to Witham, the road we can see with its tramway picked out in light red and which continues north-east as Holderness Road, now the A165 to Bridlington if you're comparing with a modern map.

-Running north from the bottom of the map, in light brown or fawn, is Cleveland Street, and to the east, another waterway picked out like the river in light blue is a major drain, the Foredyke Stream.
+Running north from the bottom of the map, in light brown or fawn, is Cleveland Street, and to the east, another waterway picked out like the river in light blue is a major drain, the Foredyke Stream, long since filled in and now a cycle track.
 The deep purple factory area is "The Blue Works," or "The Starch Works" as they sometimes appear on the census sheets, which all locals would recognise as Reckitt's & Sons in the day, famous manufacturers of laundry products for bleaching and whitening shirts, collars, slips, underwear and bed linen - in the main.
 The former Dansom Lane recreation ground is shown in light green, where the stump of an old flour mill, as well as the rusting boiler and wheels of an ancient steam engine, could be seen until well into the 1970s on the children's playground.

-The map is so densely packed with detail it is all but unreadable, (there's a link below to a clearer copy for your perusal) which in some way is appropriate in that the dwellings were likewise so packed together it is hard to see how folks lived in them, brought up families, some of which went on to do quite well in the world.
+The map is so densely packed with detail it is all but unreadable, (there's a link below to a clearer copy for your perusal) which in some way is appropriate in that the dwellings were likewise so packed together it is hard to see how folks lived in them, or brought up families, some of which went on to do quite well in the world.
 There was great poverty here, terrible deprivation, and yet children went to school and thrived and went out into the world of work and raised their own families.
 A lot of Hull folk today, now well into their 70s, 80s and more, as well as many dispersed around the world, can still remember growing up in these areas until many were demolised in the 1950s.
-Most were gone by the 60s, and all just about all gone by the 1970s with the exception of about three streets which still have long rows of terraced housing interspersed with industrial and business premises, now improved with all mod cons and almost unrecognisable to when they were built.
+The area generally took a terrible pounding in the bombing of Hull's Blitz; indeed, one huge parachute mine destroyed entirely or severely damage most of the tiny houses in those side streets off Lime St itself.
+Consequently, that area was cleared and most were gone by the 60s.
+In the other streets to the east, just about all were gone by the 1970s with the exception of about three streets which still have long rows of terraced housing interspersed with industrial and business premises, though now improved with all mod cons and almost unrecognisable to when they were built.
+When I say 'all mod-cons', that is relative in Hull.
+Here it means central heating, mostly double-glazed, and an inside toilet and bathroom.

 THE FIRST WORLD WARThese narrow and cramped former areas have been much in my mind of late, as I plough through our now final list of the 224 men of this area, soldiers and some sailors of The Great War.
 Men whose names never made it onto their own war memorials.
 Or those that did have long since disappeared with the ravages of time.
 This is the list compiled over five years of diligent research by Terry Keal, former city councillor for the Sutton ward, and now finalised to a fixed number of names which have now been added to our war memorial in Sutton.
 And now you will realise the reason for the added poppies on this background map.
 It is highly appropriate that the engraving work for all the names, including these 224 extra men, has been done by a local stonemason company, Oddlings of Hull, in their yard on Cleveland Street, right in the very heart of this area that witnessed so much tragedy and so many tears.
 I swear that, as I research more and more, I realise that the tears shed here alone, over a period of four or five years, could verily have filled that Foredyke Stream all by themselves.